amandeepmittal/rn-minimalist-weather-app/README.md

 });
 ```

-We have defined some styles for our animation to render as per our need through `animationContainer` and `loadingAnimation`.
+I am using [LottieFiles.com](lottiefiles.com) to get the animation component.
+If you are familiar with Adobe Effects, you can create your animations using it.
+If you are like me, you can explore We have defined some styles for our animation to render as per our need through `animationContainer` and `loadingAnimation`.
 Also note that, temporarily, I have set our `isLoading` state to true to see if our animation is working.

 ![ss10](https://i.imgur.com/z0P4J74.gif)

+Congratulations!
+First dynamic component of your mobile application 🎉 🎉!

+## Build The App

+In this module we are going to continue to work on our static prototype of our application.
+What we need is to have text field that displays the current temperature and an icon corressponding to it.
+Building a basic screen will help us further when bring our weather API to generate real time data.

+First, we have to switch our `isLoading` back to true such that we see the other screen in our simulator or device.